 You’ve decided to sell your house on your own, and you realize there will be some costs involved.
-So, wisely, you’re now asking: “What should I budget for if I sell my house on my own in Wilmington?”
+So, wisely, you’re now asking: “What should I budget for if I sell my house on my own in Eastern?”

 The answer may surprise you.

 It is true that home prices are rising in quite a few markets nationwide.
 It may also be the case that your home has appreciated considerably over the years.
 But before you count your profits, you’ll need to factor in these obvious and not-so-obvious costs of selling your house.

 What Should I Budget for if I Sell My House on My Own in Eastern

 Let’s get this one out of the way right off the bat.
 A lot of sellers think that in a hot market they can sell a house themselves and thus avoid the standard commission fees.
 But the truth is otherwise.
 Even if you sell your house on your own, you still have to pay the buyer’s agent’s brokerage fees.

 Most buyers aren’t interested in a house that has problems – and most houses have some kind of issues.
 Most of the time, most sellers have to do some repairs before they put their house on the market.
 And if the maintenance has been allowed to lapse, these repair costs can be fairly substantial.
 A new roof, for example, can set you back by as much as $20,000.